div1681/NEWS_APP/README.md

 I was not able to add/import the sample JSON file for the articles, so I have added my own text content in place of the data.

+## Recording

+You can view the UI of the app: https://drive.google.com/file/d/1qb2usyNT6r_x8wAFRrIU5PQPYmtjTMu8/view?usp=sharing